Captainkittyca2/vadpcmbin-To-SoHAudioSample/README.md

 # vadpcmbin-To-SoHAudioSample
 ## A tool to convert the vadpcm.bin files, created by z64audio.exe/z64rom, to the audio sample format that SoH, the Ocarina of Time PC Port , utilizes.

 * Step 1: Open your wav file in audacity (audio editing tool) and modify the sample rate value to be the same as the sample rate of the audio you want to replace then go to `Effect->Pitch and Tempo->Change Speed and Pitch` and modify the speed value until it sounds approximately normal again.
+When exporting, make sure it's signed 16-bit float.
 Also, to check what's the sample rate of the audio you want to replace is, check the "Sounds" tab in [SoH Assets Guide](https://docs.google.com/spreadsheets/d/1rOTt_7Wr0OGfMR9tHom8dDOooM3rUocz9xi7axpR0sY/edit?usp=sharing)

 * Step 2: Use [z64audio](https://github.com/z64tools/z64audio/releases/tag/2.2.0) or z64rom to convert your WAV file to vadpcm.bin.
 It should create two files which are a .vadpcm.bin file and a config.toml file.
 Both of these are important.
 You can ignore/delete the .book.bin file.